johno/dashing_json/README.md

 ## Usage

-Now, you simply need to instantiate the json blob in you controller:
+Now, you simply need to instantiate the JSON blob in you controller:

 ```ruby
 class ModelController < ApplicationController